stevendae/CarND-LaneLines-P1-StevenLee/README.md

-# **Title**
-**Finding Lane Lines on the Road**
+# **Finding Lane Lines on the Road**
 ---
 ## Objective
 **Detect lane lines in images and videos captured by a camera mounted in front dash of a vehicle**
 ## Abstract
 In the emerging technology of self-driving cars, cars must know how to operate by themselves without the decision making and control inputs of a driver or operator.
-This involves an 'understanding' of the nascent world around them, particulary in regards to the guidelines and constraints that govern societal driving behaviour.
+This involves an 'understanding' of the nascent world around them, particulary in regards to the guidelines and constraints that govern civil societal driving behaviour.
+Each independent repository that begins with "CarND-" will investigate one component of the total self-driving car project.

-In this project, I used computer vision techniques to identify the trajectory of dashed lane lines on images/videos of traffic roads.
+In this project, computer vision techniques were used to identify the trajectory of dashed lane lines on images/videos of traffic roads.

 The goals / steps of this project are the following:

 * Make a pipeline that finds lane lines on the road
-* Write reflections in a written report
+* Write down reflections in report

 **Methods Used**